 - Abortion would be banned if Roe v.
 Wade were to be overturned.

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion and then wait 24 hours before the procedure is provided.
+- A woman must receive state-directed counseling about abortion and then wait 24 hours before the abortion takes place.

-- Abortion is covered in private insurance policies only in cases of life endangerment, unless an optional rider is purchased at an additional cost.
+- Public and private health insurance can only cover abortion in cases of life endangerment—unless an optional rider is purchased.

-- Health plans that will be offered in the state’s health exchange that will be established under the federal health care reform law can only cover abortion when the woman’s life is endangered, unless an optional rider is purchased at an additional cost.
+- Health plans offered in the state’s health exchange can only cover abortion in cases of life endangerment—unless an optional rider is purchased.

-- The parents of a minor must consent before an abortion is provided.
+- The parent of a minor must consent before an abortion can take place.